Updated August 2026

 Avoma sits one step closer to Gong than the rest of this list.
 It is built for revenue-operations teams who want conversation intelligence, deal forecasting and coaching dashboards in a single tool, at a price point that does not require an enterprise sales call.
 The Avoma AI Meeting Assistant covers transcription and AI notes; on top of that, the Conversation Intelligence layer adds topic detection, talk-time analysis, sentiment, competitor mentions and a coaching scorecard.
 The Deal Intelligence module pulls all the calls on a deal into a single timeline and flags risk signals (no decision-maker on call, long silence in the last meeting, competitor mentioned twice).

-Read AI Free covers up to five meetings per month with full transcription, AI summaries and the Meeting Score.
-Pro at $19.75 per user per month annual unlocks unlimited meetings, the Speaker Coach (real-time feedback during the call), action-item integration with Notion, Asana and Slack, and team analytics.
-Enterprise is custom-priced.
+Read AI Free covers up to five meeting transcripts per month with full transcription, AI summaries and the Meeting Score.
+Pro is $19.75 per user per month, or $15 per user per month on annual billing, and unlocks unlimited meetings, the Speaker Coach (real-time feedback during the call), action-item integration with Notion, Asana and Slack, and team analytics.
+Verified August 2026: Enterprise is no longer a custom quote, it is $29.75 per user per month ($22.50 annual), and there is an Enterprise+ tier at $39.75 per user per month ($29.75 annual) with a five-licence minimum.
 Read AI is the niche pick: choose it if you care more about meeting effectiveness analytics than about sales workflows or transcript archives.
 For sales teams, Laxis or Avoma will be a better fit.
 For internal team-effectiveness work, Read AI does something the others do not.

 Pros: unique Meeting Score and engagement analytics, Speaker Coach gives real-time feedback during the call, clean integrations with Notion and Asana, generous five-meeting free tier, useful for internal-meeting optimisation.